 Can the allocation of a co-ownership lot be changed?

-Where the co-ownership regulation prohibits the exercise of a professional activity, it is possible to request the change of the co-ownership regulation at a general meeting.
+Where the co-ownership rules prohibit, for example, the exercise of a professional activity, it is possible to request the amendment of the rules on co-ownership at the general meeting.
+Unanimous agreement of all co-owners is required.

-A change in the use of the private parties shall entail a change in the condominium tenants.
+A change in the use of the private parties shall entail a change in the tenths of charges.

 Warning